surajmitsel/surajmitsel/Cpp/read/9_Inheritance.md

     - protected
     - public

 - Derived class can never inherite the private data members.
-So inheritance will not be full it would be partial if in case base calss holds the data member in private access mode.
+So inheritance will not be full it would be partial if in case base class holds the data member in private access mode.

 ![Inheritance_level](image/Inheritance_level.jpg)